-This Factsheet explains how the Ombudsman considers complaints when you (or the person on behalf of you) may have a legal remedy available in the Courts.
+This Factsheet explains how we consider complaints when you (or the person on behalf of you) may have a legal remedy available in the Courts.

 Examples of legal remedies which may be available if you are unhappy with the way a public body in Wales has treated you include: